taublast/DrawnUi.Maui/README.md

 * `LockRatio`will be used to calculate the width when the height is set or vice versa.
 If it's above 0 the max value will be applied, if it's below 0 the min value will be applied.
 If it's 0 then the ratio will be ignored.
 * `HorizontalFillRatio`, `VerticalFillRatio` will let you take a percent and the available size if you don't set a numeric request.
 For example if `HorizontalFillRatio` is set to 0.5 you will take 50% of the available width, at the same time being able to align the control at start, center or at the and in a usual way.
+* `HorizontalPositionOffsetRatio` and `VerticalPositionOffsetRatio` let you offset the item after it was aligned by applying a ratio to its computed size.
+Defaults are 0.0.
+For example, HorizontalPositionOffsetRatio of -0.5 will offset the item by -Width/2, practically centering it horizontally along the current x-position.
+Works almost like translation but relatively to the current size.

 For dynamic positioning or other precise cases use `TranslationX` and `TranslationY`.